ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/android_webgpu_dawn/6-render-a-simple-3D-object-part-2.md

 * Present the object onto surface `surface_.present()`

 {{% notice Tip %}}
-Make sure you release the created encoders and buffers by calling the respective `.release()` in order to avoid dangling pointer or other errors.
+Make sure you release the created encoders and buffers by calling the respective `.release()` in order to avoid dangling pointers or other errors.
 {{% /notice %}}

 {{% notice Note %}}
 By default Dawn runs callbacks only when the device “ticks”, so the error callbacks are invoked in a different call stack than where the error occurred, making the breakpoint less informative.

 To force Dawn to invoke error callbacks as soon as there is an error, you can enable an instance toggle:

 ```C++
 #ifdef WEBGPU_BACKEND_DAWN